danirus/django-comments-xtd/docs/tutorial.rst

        {% endif %}

 Finally, before completing this first set of changes, we could show the number of comments along with post titles in the blog's home page.
-Let's edit ``blog/post_list.html`` and make the following changes:
+For this we have to edit ``blog/post_list.html`` and make the following changes:

    .. code-block:: html+django